Who is our Metropolitan?

 It represents the grace of the Holy Spirit that in

-ordination anoints the deacon like oil.
+ordination anoints the Deacon like oil.
 It is the

-principal vestment of the deacon and without it he cannot
+principal vestment of the Deacon and without it he cannot

 serve.
-When the deacon leads the people in prayers or
+When the Deacon leads the people in prayers or

 invites them to attention he holds one end of his orárion

 in his right hand and raises it.
-The priest’s
+The Priest’s

-epitrachelion and the bishop’s omophorion are specialized
+epitrachelion and the Bishop’s omophorion are specialized

 types of the orárion.